telerik/winforms-docs/gridview/hierarchical-grid/how-to/applying-formatting-only-to-cells-in-a-child-template.md

 This idea is used in the code snippet below so that the backcolor of the cells located only in the child templates is changed:

+#### Changing the cells backcolor for cells located in a child template

 {{source=..\SamplesCS\GridView\HierarchicalGrid\HowTo\HowTo.cs region=example1}}
 {{source=..\SamplesVB\GridView\HierarchicalGrid\HowTo\HowTo1.vb region=example1}}